-The specific headache phenotype, the accompanying symptoms and the psychological effects that lead to inpatient admission of patients with cluster headache are not yet known.
-The aim of this study from the Pain Clinic Kiel was therefore to analyze the characteristics of patients who were instructed in our tertiary headache center in 2018, 2019 and 2020 due to cluster headaches.
+The specific headache phenotype, accompanying symptoms, and psychological impact that lead to hospital admission of patients with cluster headaches are currently unknown.
+Therefore, the aim of this study from the Kiel Pain Clinic was to analyze the characteristics of patients admitted to our tertiary headache center for cluster headaches in 2018, 2019, and 2020.

-A total of 207 patients with cluster headache were examined who were recorded in 2018, 2019 and 2020.
-A retrospective cohort study was carried out to standardize the phenotype and the psychosocial effects of cluster headache.
-The data was collected on the basis of the standardized Kiel headache questionnaire, Migraine Disability Assessment (MIDAS) questionnaire and the World Health Organization (WHO) Disability Assessment Schedule (Whodas 2.0).
+A total of 207 patients with cluster headache, admitted in 2018, 2019, and 2020, were examined.
+A retrospective cohort study was conducted to analyze the phenotype and psychosocial impact of cluster headache using standardized methods.
+Data were collected using the standardized Kiel Headache Questionnaire, the Migraine Disability Assessment (MIDAS) questionnaire, and the World Health Organization (WHO) Disability Assessment Schedule (WHODAS 2.0).

-Most patients had a long -term chronic course of the disease, and 71.5 % had had the disease for more than 5 years.
-Cluster headache attacks occurred in 98.6 % of patients with strong to very strong pain intensity and more than 78 % of the patients experienced three or more attacks a day.
-The nightly attacks led to severe sleep disorders with exhaustion, lack of energy and incapacity to work.
-In 31.4 % of the patients, persistent permanent pain in this area also contributed to incapacity to work.
-A total of 94.7 % of the patients had a MIDAS score of grade 4 according to a very strong disability.
-The analysis of the WHODAS 2.0 scores showed that 92.7 % of the patients with cluster headaches were severely restricted in their health and functionality.
-These patients were particularly affected by the psychological accompanying symptoms and the psychosocial effects of cluster headache.
-The highly stressful complications of the cluster headache showed themselves particularly in the high frequency of suicidal thoughts in more than 40 % of the patients examined.
-The serious illness impaired almost all areas of professional, social and family life and caused a very high level of suffering.
+Most patients had a long-standing chronic illness history, with 71.5% having experienced the condition for more than five years.
+Cluster headache attacks of severe to very severe intensity occurred in 98.6% of patients, and more than 78% experienced three or more attacks per day.
+The nocturnal attacks led to severe sleep disturbances with exhaustion, lack of energy, and inability to work.
+Persistent, chronic pain in this area also contributed to inability to work in 31.4% of patients.
+Overall, 94.7% of patients had a MIDAS score of grade 4, corresponding to very severe disability.
+Analysis of the WHODAS 2.0 score revealed that 92.7% of patients with cluster headaches had severe limitations in their health and functioning.
+These patients were particularly affected by the psychological symptoms and psychosocial impact of cluster headaches.
+The severely debilitating complications of cluster headaches were particularly evident in the high frequency of suicidal thoughts in more than 40% of the patients studied.
+This serious illness affected almost all areas of professional, social, and family life, causing immense suffering.

-The results show a pronounced, severe complex of symptoms in patients with cluster headache who goes far beyond the purely diagnostic criteria.
-The psychosocial effects of cluster headaches should be taken into account in the care of these patients.
+The results show a pronounced, severe symptom complex in patients with cluster headaches that extends far beyond purely diagnostic criteria.
+The psychosocial impact of cluster headaches should be given special consideration in the care of these patients.

 Source: